Behind The Scenes: The Norman Cornish Centenary lecture 1919-2019

-Norman Cornish MBE was perhaps the most significant artist to emerge from the North East of England in the 20th Century and he recorded one of the most important passages in English history.
-As part of the final regional celebrations, Mike Thornton, Norman Cornish’s son –in law, will be presenting an illustrated talk at Spennymoor Town Hall .
+Norman Cornish MBE was perhaps the most significant artist to emerge from the North East of England in the 20th Century, and he recorded one of the most important passages in English history.
 Revealing predominantly unseen works, the talk covers many of the key moments in Cornish’s career including commissions such as The Durham Miners’ Gala Mural in 1962, Cornish in Paris in 1967 and two commissions for The Port of Tyne Authority in 1982.
-The talk also includes images of life in his family home from the 50 s and 60s in Spennymoor, which is being recreated at Beamish Museum to open later in 2019.
+The talk also includes images of life in his family home from the 50 s and 60s in Spennymoor, which is being recreated at Beamish Museum to open in 2022.

-A story of great determination and resilience to overcome adversity and prejudice, on his journey to become a leading 20th century British artist whose work goes to the very heart of culture and heritage in northeast England.
+A story of great determination and resilience to overcome adversity and prejudice on his journey to become a professional artist.